The use of incentive plans and compensation schemes in Portugal

 - equity participation tends to promote deeper and long-term engagement by beneficiaries and having them as minority stockholders may add extra value for firms;

-- under financial benefits schemes, such as virtual stock and ad hoc plans, the fact that beneficiaries do not become shareholders (no stock ownership) and remain simply entitled to a credit right towards the company may also be seen by stakeholders as positive in terms of the company’s governance and (no) dilution of their equity position (dispersion of capital);
+- in regard to financial benefits schemes, such as virtual stock and ad hoc plans, the fact that beneficiaries do not become shareholders (no stock ownership) and remain simply entitled to a credit right towards the company may also be seen by stakeholders as positive in terms of the company’s governance and (no) dilution of their equity position (dispersion of capital);

 - likewise, a pure financial settlement via a stock option scheme may lead to lower engagement by beneficiaries, whereas under cash-settled options the possibility of acquiring a stake in the company may provide an extra incentive to beneficiaries;